-Chlamydia is a fairly common sexually transmitted infection that is spread by sexual contact.
+Chlamydia is a fairly common sexually transmitted infection spread by sexual contact.
 If left untreated, it can lead to serious medical issues.
-It is important to get tested as soon as possible if you feel that you or your partner may have Chlamydia.
+Getting tested as soon as possible is essential if you feel that you or your partner may have Chlamydia.

 The doctors at Mobidoctor can help you get tested and treated for Chlamydia.

 Chlamydia can be contracted by anyone, regardless of age.
-However, research shows that it is more common in young people, with 70% of the diagnosed cases being patients under the age of 25.
+However, research shows that it is more common in young people, with 70% of the diagnosed cases being patients under 25.

 The disease seems to be diagnosed more in women.
 However, this may be attributed to the fact that women are more prone to seek medical attention than men.
 A study conducted in 2016 found that out of the 1.4 million young adults who took a Chlamydia test, 30 % were female instead of only 12 % male.

 The majority of people who are infected with Chlamydia do not experience any symptoms.
 Therefore, if you think you may have been exposed to Chlamydia, you must see a doctor tested.
 Some people, however, will experience symptoms.
 Some symptoms that you may notice if you have contracted the disease may include: